M-Commerce: Designing for Mobile Sites

 Shopping cart

-Express Checkout saves people a step by directing them to a checkout page when they click to buy a product, instead of adding an item to a shopping cart.
-If customers don’t need to fill a shopping cart, express checkout will help you streamline the shopping experience.
+If your client typically sells one product or service at a time, implementing express checkout is a great way to simplify the checkout process and reduce cart abandonment.
+Express checkout saves customers a step by directing them to the checkout page when they click to buy a product, instead of adding an item to a shopping cart.
+If your client’s customers don’t need to fill a shopping cart, express checkout can streamline the shopping experience.

 Billing information